-You have the right to be involved in decisions that affect you at school and if you feel like you need help to have your say, an advocacy worker can support you.
+You have the right to be involved in decisions that affect you at school.
+If you feel like you need help to have your say, an advocacy worker can support you.

 It’s not always easy to speak up at school, but having your say can help make sure that things work out better for you.